The Acrobat XI Family includes desktop products, mobile apps, and online services.

 With Acrobat XI, you have three options for distributing fillable PDF forms.
 Simply click Distribute in the Forms panel of the Tools pane to see these options:

-When you open a free Adobe FormsCentral online service account, you can distribute one PDF or web form at a time and collect up to 50 responses.
-When you open a paid account, the Basic subscription lets you distribute up to five forms at any given time with up to 500 responses per form, and the Plus subscription lets you distribute an unlimited number of forms with up to 5,000 responses per form.
+When you open a free FormsCentral online service account, you can distribute one PDF or web form at a time and collect up to 50 responses.
+When you open a paid account, the FormsCentral Basic subscription lets you distribute up to five forms at any given time with up to 500 responses per form, and the FormsCentral Plus subscription (included when you subscribe to Acrobat Pro†) lets you distribute an unlimited number of forms with up to 5,000 responses per form.
 Terms of service may change.
 Visit the FormsCentral website for full pricing details.

 Acrobat XI is integrated with the EchoSign online service to let you easily send a document to others for signing, track the entire process, and store signed documents online.
 Simply choose Send For Signature in the Get Others to Sign panel of the Sign pane.
 You will need an active free or paid account with the EchoSign online service.

-Yes, you can download a fully functional, 30-day trial version of Acrobat XI Pro for Windows or Mac.
-The trial software is available in English, French, German, and Japanese, as well as in Simplified Chinese, Traditional Chinese, Czech, Danish, Dutch, Finnish, Hungarian, Italian, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish.
+Yes, you can download a fully functional, 30-day trial version of Acrobat XI Pro for Windows or Mac OS.
+The trial software is available in English, Simplified Chinese, Traditional Chinese, Czech, Danish, Dutch, Finnish, French, German, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish, and Turkish.

 Activation is a required process by which Adobe validates that your software is genuine and being used as allowed by your product license agreement.
 It is intended to protect both your rights as a consumer and Adobe’s rights as a software developer.
 Activation also helps confirm that the software you bought is not counterfeit.